THIS UNIT

 What's the Story?

-This lesson presents chronological overview of the major events and themes of Unit 3: The Spanish Colonial Era.
+This lesson presents a chronological overview of the major events and themes of Unit 3: The Spanish Colonial Era.
 Students complete a timeline of the significance of each event and answer comprehension questions about the major themes.

 Unit Plan # 4 45-60 min none 710A 720B 720C 722A